becarpenter/book6/utilities/utDoc.md

 3. Determine whether automatic checking of I-D existence is possible.
-If __makeBook__ cannot access the current I-D index, this checking is impossible and book6 logs a warning.
+If __makeBook__ cannot access the current I-D index, this checking is impossible and it logs a warning.

 4. Read in the existing main contents (_Contents.md_).